James B. Smith: Military career

 Smith spent a 28-year career in the United States Air Force.
 Trained as a fighter pilot, he logged over 4,000 hours of flight time in F-15s and T-38s.
 He served around the world in a variety of operational assignments and flew combat missions from Dhahran AB during Operation Desert Storm.
-He commanded the 94th Fighter Squadron, the 325th Operations Group and the 18th Fighter Wing (Kadena AB, Okinawa).
+He commanded the 94th Fighter Squadron, the 325th Operations Group and the 18th Fighter Wing (Kadena Air Base, Okinawa).
 In addition, he served in a variety of staff assignments involving coalition partners, and served as Air Force Chair and Professor of Military Strategy at the National War College.
 During his final assignment at U.S. Joint Forces Command, he led Millennium Challenge, the largest transformation experiment in history.
 He was promoted to brigadier general in October, 1998, and retired from the Air Force on October 1, 2002.

 Civilian career

 In April 2017, Smith was appointed to be the dean of the newly formed College of Engineering, Technology, and Aeronautics at Southern New Hampshire University (SNHU).